ktorz-net/hacka-py/doc/tuto-game-risky.md

 import hackagames.gameRisky.gameEngine as game
 ```

-The first script we propose select a random action and also requires the adequate python tool:
+The first script we propose selects a random action and also requires the adequate python tool:

 ```python
 import random
 ```

-Then your first player will inherit from hackay Abstract Player and and implement the `4` player methods `wakeUp`, `perceive`, `decide` and `sleep` required to play any Hackagames's game :
+Then your first player will inherit from hackay Abstract Player and implement the `4` player methods `wakeUp`, `perceive`, `decide` and `sleep` required to play any Hackagames's game :

 ```python
 class AutonomousPlayer( hg.AbsPlayer ) :